 The priciest school pocket charts cost between $50 and $70.
 More often than not, these are large, well-developed charts that can hold up to heavy handling, particularly from the youngest learners.

 A. Depending on the nature of the rip, you may be able to sew the pocket back into place.
 However, if pockets are ripping off, it may be easier to simply purchase a new pocket chart.

 A. It’s common for school pocket charts to have this odor out of the package because they are made of vinyl and plastic components.
 Air out the chart in a cool, dry area for a day or two to help the smell dissipate.
-If the odor doesn’t disappear, contact the manufacturer to see whether they can replace it or issue a refund.
+If the odor doesn’t disappear, contact the manufacturer to see whether they can replace it.